lostyawolfer/trident/readme.md

 - i could not figure out what the birchupdate:corndog was for so i made it a reed topping
 - end reborn's iron ore and crystalline blocks are now a little more common
 - end reborn's "end remains" structure chest's loot table contains totem of keeping
+- instead of elytra spawning in end cities it spawns a single elytra wing that is also deprived of durability
+- achievements "first of many", "tenth of many" and challenge "hundredth of many" for death counts

 ## todo
 - make the better birch forest reed (and its topping) useful